RenzhiHu111/LatentDark/README.md

 ## Acknowledgement
 Our code is adapted from the original [IR-SDE and Refusion](https://github.com/Algolzw/image-restoration-sde) repository.
 We thank the authors for sharing their code.

+## Citation

+If our work is useful for your research, please consider citing:
 ```
 @article{hu2025latentdark,
   title={LatentDark: Reflectance guided latent diffusion model for low-light image enhancement},